colinlowenberg/visioncreate/ReadMe.md

 ## AKA Speak2Create or GenDecor

 ## Introduction
-This God mode anything you want to make application showcases a variety of products with the functionality to download associated USDZ files directly.
-It includes a speech-to-text feature allowing users to name a product, which is then sent to a specified API to retrieve and display the corresponding USDZ file.
+This God mode means speak anything you want to make, and the application showcases a variety of products, with the functionality to download associated Vision Pro Object (USDZ) files directly.
+It includes a speech-to-text feature allowing users to name a product, which is then sent to a specified API to retrieve and display the corresponding Vision Pro file.

 ## Features
 - Product Gallery: Display a list of product names with options to download their USDZ files.